Jump to topic

 Clear aligners have become a common orthodontic treatment for crossbites.
-Invisalign is the most effective, safe, and well-known brand of clear aligners.
-In short, aligners cover the entire biting surfaces of the upper and lower teeth, which allows a tooth in a crossbite to move freely without being affected by the opposing teeth.
+Invisalign is the most effective and well-known brand of clear aligners.
+Aligners cover the entire biting surfaces of the upper and lower teeth, which allows a tooth in a crossbite to move freely without being affected by the opposing teeth.

 Crossbites are relatively common, and braces are capable of treating most cases.
-For example, if only a single tooth is in a crossbite, braces can effectively move the tooth into its correct position without help from additional orthodontic appliances.
+If only a single tooth is in a crossbite, braces can effectively move the tooth into its correct position without help from additional orthodontic appliances.

 If more than one tooth is in a crossbite, a dental expansion appliance or headgear may be used in conjunction with braces.

 For more severe crossbites, an orthodontist may recommend a dental expansion procedure in combination with braces or clear aligners.
 Rapid palate expanders (RPE) widen narrow dental arches and correct posterior crossbites.

 The appliance fits over some back teeth in the upper jaw and a screw connects the device in the middle.
 To activate RPEs, you turn the screw a small amount every day.

 Reverse pull headgear consists of pads that attach to the forehead and chin with a facemask frame in between.
 Patients connect rubber bands from the anchorage device on the braces to the frame.
 Reverse pull headgear shifts the upper jaw forward to align the teeth in the upper and lower jaws over time.